andjoer/AI_color_grade_lut/README.md

 For further experimentation you can use the 128pixel network that processes the images width 128*128 pixels.
 Maybe you are wondering if it is a good idea to make it asymmetrical so that the network gets more information but produces only the few color samples that are needed to produce the LUT.
 I have enclosed a notebook for this as well - it works, but you actually don't save much.

+# Pix2LUT

+I have also redone the created a networks that are getting images (256x256 pixels) as input and are returning directly a color LUT (8^3*3; 1D).
+This is work in progress and experimental.
+For training use the same images as you would upload to pix2pix or to batch_pix2lut.
+Just put all LUTs generated with the batch-notebook in the train images and the test images (you don't need to split it, just put all in both folders - not very nice, but it is work in progress) and upload them zipped into the colab.
+During training instead of output images the notebook displays the reduced mean difference between the generated LUTs and the ground truth LUTs

 # One model that can generate any look

 Although the training times are ok and often not many Epochs are needed, it is a bit suboptimal that you need to prepare the training data for every look.
 But there is a way to make one model for all looks: If you do it in reverse.